stefanhansatos/gitpitch-template/what/PITCHME.md

 ---
 ### Context Functions

-- Functions which can associates anything <br>    to one kind of binary structure |
+- Functions which can associates anything <br>    to a certain kind of binary structure |
+- The binary structure represents a subtree of a binary tree and one leaf in it |
-- functions define binary representations |
+- The binary structure is a double stranded line of bits  |
-  - one strand of bits represents information
+  - one strand of bits represents information (leaf) |
-  - one strand of bits represents relevance
+  - one strand of bits represents relevance (subtree)  |